Yas7777/Netflix-Viewing-Activity/Readme.md

 * **Libraries used:** Pandas, Matplotlib, and Seaborn

 ## Using the Program
+Copy paste the code from main.py into your chosen IDE.

 The program requires user input three times, listed below: